 The following day I arrange a late check out as my flight isn’t until the evening.
 A big chunk of my morning is then spent sourcing bin bags and packing tape to package my bike for the journey.
 Not having a bike box should be excusable on this occasion as every bike shop in the country is now closed.
 By mid-afternoon I’m back at the airport, spending the first forty-five minutes outside while I wrap up my bike.
 I’m temperature checked before I can enter the building and make my way to a departures board that shows fourteen out of twenty-three flights have been cancelled.
 At check-in, Malaysian Airlines will only accept my bike as luggage after it has been professionally packaged by the guy who normally wraps suitcases in cling film.
 I’m happy enough to oblige as it’s the only way they’ll allow my bike on the plane.

 The departure lounge is surreally quiet, with barely any passengers and only food outlets permitted to open.
 It’s around dusk when we take off for a one hour flight to Kuala Lumpur.
-As our plane gains height we fly over the enormous Penang Road Bridge, lit up like a long, glowing snake in the waters below.
+As our plane gains height we fly over the enormous Penang Road Bridge, lit up like a long, glowing sea snake in the waters below.
 At Kuala Lumpur I then board a jam-packed Emirates flight bound for Dubai.
 The airport in Dubai is slightly busier but, even here, it’s only the food outlets that are allowed to open.
 A further seven hours later I touch down in Glasgow on a cloudy and unremarkable Friday morning.
 I simply scan my passport and stroll back into the UK.
 Our entire flight does the same, which is a bit of a worry as we’ve all just arrived, squished together like sardines, from Asia and the Middle East.
 No temperature checks, no questions, no advice or mention of Coronavirus.
 It’s like I’ve landed in a different world where no-one has to worry about the pandemic.
 Every shop in the airport is open and the only people wearing masks are a handful of passengers who have just landed.
 I clearly remember being surprised at how lax the UK attitude to Coronavirus was, especially when I’d just spent weeks in countries who were taking it far more seriously.
 This little episode should have been an insight into what was coming.
-Still, at this point I didn’t think the UK Coronavirus response would end up being such a shambles.
+Still, even at this point I didn’t imagine the UK Coronavirus response would end up being such a shambles.